 After their son’s tragic death, the Izer’s became tireless advocates for highway safety.
 They founded an advocacy organization one year after their son’s tragic accident, Parents Against Tired Truckers (P.A.T.T.).
 PATT went on to form a partnership with The Citizens for Reliable and Safe Highways (CRASH) Foundation.
 Now, both foundations work together under the national umbrella of the Truck Safety Coalition.

 Truck Crash Fatalities Increase

-Current studies show that truck crash fatalaties have increased for the third conscutive year.
+Current studies show that truck crash fatalities have increased for the third consecutive year.
 A 2012 National Highway Safety Administration (NHTSA) study indicated that truck crash fatalities increased in 2012 by 3.7%.
-This marks a three year trend of increased risk of truck crashes; the overall increase included a 9% increase in truck occupant fatalities.
-This alarming trend demonstrates that large trucks are indeed a serious safety hazard, not only to other motorists, but to truckers as well.
+This marks a three-year trend of increased risk of truck crashes; the overall increase included a 9% increase in truck occupant fatalities.
+This alarming trend demonstrates that large trucks are indeed a serious safety hazard, not only to other motorists but to truckers as well.